-- Action LU-16.1 Design Guidelines.
+Action LU-15.1 Design Guidelines.
 Develop city-wide design guidelines and/or objective design standards to cover residential, commercial, and industrial uses.
-The design guidelines should also include standards for streetscape improvements to make the right-of-ways more attractive and pedestrian friendly.
-The streetscape standards should show how the selected streets can be improved with decorative lighting, crosswalks, gateways, and additional landscaping. (new) - Action LU-16.2 City Entrances.
-Conduct a study to design and finance improvements to the major entrances into the city with landmark entry features, signs and gateways.
+The design guidelines should also include standards for streetscape improvements to make the rights-of-way more attractive and pedestrian-friendly.
+The streetscape standards should show how the selected streets can be improved with decorative lighting, crosswalks, gateways, and additional landscaping. (new)

+- Action LU-15.2 City Entrances.
+Conduct a study to design and finance improvements to the major entrances into the city with landmark entry features, signs, and gateways.
 The study should cover the west and north gateways along Fourth Street, Highway 25, and San Felipe Road.
 The study could be conducted with or consider funding from civic organizations and/or local businesses.
-(Policy LU1.6 and Implementation Measure LU.I) - Action LU-16.3 Buildings in Need of Repair.
-Conduct a survey of all buildings in the city to determine which buildings are in need of repairs and or improvements.
-Once this study is complete, consider the adoption of a program that includes mechanisms to encourage property owners to upgrade these buildings through an expedited review process, fee waivers, or other identified incentives. (new) - Action LU-16.4 Sign Regulations.
-Establish comprehensive regulations related to all sign types to ensure compliance with the goals and policies of the General Plan. (new) - Action LU-16.5 Illegal Signs.
-Conduct an inventory of all signs in the city and prepare procedures that require the removal of all illegal signs. (new)

-GOAL LU-17 Ensure that residential developments are well designed and are compatible with the small town character of Hollister. (new)
+(Policy LU1.6 and Implementation Measure LU.I) - Action LU-15.3 Buildings in Need of Repair.
+Conduct a survey of all buildings in the city to determine which buildings need repairs and/or improvements.
+Once this study is complete, consider the adoption of a program that includes mechanisms to encourage property owners to upgrade these buildings through an expedited review process, fee waivers, or other identified incentives. (new) - Action LU-15.4 Sign Regulations.
+Establish comprehensive regulations related to all sign types to ensure compliance with the goals and policies of the General Plan. (new) - Action LU-15.5 Illegal Signs.
+Conduct an inventory of all signs in the city and prepare procedures that require the removal of all illegal signs. (new) - GOAL LU-16 Ensure that residential developments are well-designed and are compatible with the small-town character of Hollister. (new)